Welcome to our third annual mapmaking contest!

 A panel of UC Berkeley judges will review all eligible entries received and select the finalists.

-The finalists will be featured on the Earth Sciences & Map Library's Contest website & Map the Bay Virtual Exhibit, from May 15, 2020 to May 22, 2020.
+The finalists will be featured on the Earth Sciences & Map Library's Contest website & Map the Bay Virtual Exhibit, from April 22, 2022 to May 2, 2022.
 Through a combination of online community voting and local judging, the winning maps will be selected.
 Limit one (1) vote per person during the online voting period.
-Voting begins on May 15 and ends at midnight on May 22.
-The creators of the winning maps will be notified by May 26.
+Voting begins on April 22 at noon and ends on May 2 at noon.
+The creators of the winning maps will be announced by May 5.

-Winning entries will be featured in the Map the Bay online exhibit, and be reproduced on print-from-home postcards.
+Maps will also be featured in the Map the Bay online exhibit.

 Q. Can I work with another student to make my map?